ethanscottbrooks/devextreme-ui-template-gallery/README.md

-# Hello Counsel Client Portal
+# Hello Counsel Client Portal GitHub Push

 This repository includes responsive UI Templates for the most popular UI/UX patterns in web LOB applications.
 These templates are available for Angular, React, and Vue.